Gender bias on Wikipedia: Causes

-Some gender research literature suggests that the difference in contribution rates could be due to three factors: (1) the high levels of conflict in discussions, (2) dislike of critical environments, and (3) lack of confidence in editing other contributors' work.
+Collier and Bear's research suggests that the difference in contribution rates could be due to three factors: (1) the high levels of conflict in discussions, (2) dislike of critical environments, and (3) lack of confidence in editing other contributors' work.
+A published scoping review on the gender gap in Wikipedia found three main categories for these factors in academic literature: 'women problem' (blaming female characteristics), 'mirror effect' (blaming society but excusing Wikipedia), and 'systemic problem' (blaming the original male-dominated editor community).

 The New York Times pointed out that Wikipedia's female participation rate may be in line with other "public thought-leadership forums".
 A 2010 study revealed a Wikipedia female participation rate of 13 percent, observed to be close to the 15 percent overall female participation rate of other "public thought-leadership forums".
 Wikipedia research fellow Sarah Stierch acknowledged that it is "fairly common" for Wikipedia contributors to remain gender-anonymous.
 A perceived unwelcoming culture and tolerance of violent and abusive language are also reasons put forth for the gender gap.
 According to a 2013 study, another cause of the gender gap in Wikipedia is the failure to attract and retain female editors, resulting in a negative impact on Wikipedia's coverage.
 As well, Wikipedia "...editors that publicly identify as women face harassment" from other Wikipedia editors.

-Former Wikimedia Foundation executive director Sue Gardner cited nine reasons why women don't edit Wikipedia, culled from comments by female Wikipedia editors:
+Former Wikimedia Foundation executive director Sue Gardner cited nine reasons why women do not edit Wikipedia, culled from comments by female Wikipedia editors: